Closed Orbits of Dynamically Convex Reeb Flows: Towards the HZ- and Multiplicity Conjectures: Symplectic homology

 and, in particular,

 for all $t>0$. \end{Theorem}

 These inequalities were originally proved for the Floer homology of any Hamiltonian $H$ on $\WW$ of the form $H=tr-c$ outside a compact set with $t\not\in\CS(\alpha)$, \cite{Se, ShZ}.
-The version stated here readily follows from those results combined with, for instance, \cite[Cor.\ 3.6]{CGGM:Entropy}.
+The version stated here readily follows from those results combined with the fact that for any fixed interval $I$ with end-points outside $\CS(\alpha)$ and a fixed prime $p$, we have $\SH^{I}(W;\F_p)=\HF^I(H;\F_p)$ for a suitable choice of $H$; see \cite[Sect.\ 3]{CGGM:Inv}.
+For instance, for $I=(-\infty,t)$ we can take any $H$ such that $H=tr-c$ at infinity.
+Then, $\SH^{I}(W;\F_p)=\HF(H;\F_p)$ by \cite[Cor.\ 3.7]{CGGM:Entropy}, which implies~\eqref{eq:Smith01}.

 Filtered symplectic homology has an $S^1$-equivariant counterpart, which we denote by $\COH^I(W;\F)$.
 (In fact, the construction carries over to any ring and, in particular, $\Z$.)
 Again we refer the reader to, e.g., \cite{BO:Gysin, Vi} for definitions; here we closely follow \cite{GG:LS}.
 As above, let us set